DenisGorbachev/fastask-docs/src/HowToThink.md

 Meaning: a task that matches the following conditions:

 * Has an obvious plan
-* Does not have negative returns
+* Does not have negative returns besides time
 * And one of:
   * Is physical
   * [Is ancient](#ancient)